milomouse/mifo/README.md

 ---------

-Query:
+Notes:

+* Will *not* support 'mpv' due to altered and handicapped slave command / sub-options.

+* Script is in its developmental stages although appears stable enough for everyday use.

+  ( If you experience any problems PLEASE contact me via github.com/milomouse )

 * Currently unaware of native Zsh handling for external process collection.

 * Currently unaware of native Zsh handling for fifo creation.

-* Will *not* support 'mpv' due to altered and handicapped slave command / sub-options.

 ---------

-Notes:

-* Script is in its developmental stages although appears stable enough for everyday use.

-  If you experience any problems PLEASE contact me via github.com/milomouse
+Operation:

 *  Start daemon: